f0nkey/CSGolang/README.md

 This has already been emailed to CS:GO's creators (vacreview@valvesoftware.com) to prevent malicious use.

-It is a rewrite from a more feature-complete version.
+It is a rewrite from a more spaghetti, feature-complete version.
 I may never update this again.

 ## Features
 - Configured via GET/POST over a [Svelte UI](https://github.com/sveltejs/svelte)